aBLeeWeeAN/Space-Tourism-Website/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project is part of my portfolio and demonstrates my skills in creating websites based on client-provided mockups - either in [Figma](https://www.figma.com/) or [Photoshop](https://www.adobe.com/products/photoshop.html).

+The main goal was to build a clean, high-performance front-end foundation without relying on external UI frameworks or a CMS backend.

+Key technical notes:

+* **Responsiveness**: Implemented purely with CSS media queries.
+* **Content**: All content is static (no [WordPress][WordPress-url] or similar CMS).
+* **Build Process**: [Sass/SCSS][Sass-url] and [TypeScript][TypeScript-url] source files are compiled into standard [CSS][CSS-url] and [JavaScript][JavaScript-url].
+This approach keeps the source code organized and makes the project versatile as a starting template for other front-end solutions.

 You can see a **preview of the website** in the image below:

 [![Space Tourism Website Preview][website-preview]](https://ableeweean.github.io/Space-Tourism-Website/)